getpelican/pelican/docs/plugins.rst

-github_activity is a list containing a list.
-The first element is the title and the second element is the raw html from github so you can include it directly in your (for example base.html) template and style it in a way that your prefer using your css skills
+``github_activity`` is a list of lists.
+The first element is the title and the second element is the raw html from github.